clux/facemaulers/north/boreal-valley.md

 #### Fire & Lies; inflammatory posturing of `Wrufius`
 Written by `Grymin Wordbraids` about the fire giant trump:

 > Details a campaign wherein a fire giant named Wrufius argued for fire giant supremacy and how the dwarves who guarded the gates to menzo were taking advantage of the hospitality of the storm and cloud giants.
-It talks about how he talked about how the fire giants had been supplanted by less skilled and cheaper workers, and preached to the frost giants how eventually this trend of alleged infiltration would continue; the dwarves (he claimed) would replace their defensive work by hiring cheaper goliaths (essentially subcontracting), and start charging them more and more for weapons even though they were made in a forge owned by giants.
+Wrufius talked about how the fire giants had been supplanted by less skilled and cheaper workers, and preached to the frost giants how eventually this trend of alleged infiltration would continue; the dwarves (he claimed) would replace their defensive work by hiring cheaper goliaths (essentially subcontracting), and start charging them more and more for weapons even though they were made in a forge owned by giants.
 > Most of the quotes of Wrufius are literal giant, gw can at least see see there's a certain word play tied up in the giant language and a certain element is certainly lost in translation, but the included translation within the book shows pretty clearly that it's using pretty slanderous techniques; moving quickly from case to case of examples without proving them, in a manner that sounds pretty conspiratorial.
 > It becomes clear as you read this that the book was written in lieu of the fire giant takeover of Gilgrin 560y ago from dates.
 The dwarves were forcefully squeezed out with authoritarian policing by the frost giants on new terms from Halos.